scottdorman/cadru/README.md

 of the library is available as a Portable Class Library (PCL) targeting the following frameworks:

 * .NET Framework 4 and higher
-* Silverlight 4 and higher
+* Silverlight 5 and higher
+* Windows 8
-* Windows Phone 7 and higher
+* Windows Phone 8.1 and higher
-* .NET for Windows Store apps
+* Windows Phone Silverlight 8

 This set of target frameworks was chosen to provide Cadru with the broadest reach possible.
 Any platform specific functionality is exposed as more narrowly focused portable class libraries or as a non portable library if that’s